What is Autism?

 “Our hope is that in working with each other, we will build inclusive communities that support families and empower people with ASD throughout the lifespan.”

-Turn To Us offers 4 financial assistance programs to clients who completed an application and submitted proof of diagnosis.
+Turn To Us offers financial assistance for the SPECTRUM Sensory Gym fees to clients who completed an application and submit and proof of financial need.

 There are many reasons why families with a child with autism might want emotional support.
 Discovering that your child has autism can change your life.
 Coping with the diagnosis can be difficult.
 Parents may worry that their vision for the child’s future has disappeared.
 They fear that their relationship with their spouse will be strained.
 It’s normal to feel overwhelmed.